-A helicopter crashes off the United Arab Emirates coast.
-2 pilots are missing
+A helicopter crashes off the United Arab Emirates coast, killing 1 pilot while another missing

-DUBAI, United Arab Emirates (AP) — A helicopter crashed off the coast of the United Arab Emirates, with two pilots now missing, authorities said Friday.
+DUBAI, United Arab Emirates (AP) — A helicopter crashed off the coast of the United Arab Emirates, killing one pilot while another remains missing, authorities said Friday.

 The crash happened offshore, though the UAE's General Civil Aviation Authorities did not specify where.
 It identified the aircraft involved as a Bell 212, which can carry 14 passengers and a pilot.

 Officials said the two pilots aboard were from Egypt and South Africa and had taken off Thursday night from Al Maktoum International Airport, the second airfield in Dubai.
+Late Friday, authorities said one pilot had been found dead.

 Aerogulf, the owner of the helicopter, described the flight as “routine training operations between Al Maktoum International Airport and an offshore rig.”
 The oil-rich UAE has multiple oil rigs off the coast in the Persian Gulf.